Strider-CD/ecosystem-index/README.md

 `repo` must correspond to an HTTPS path that we can checkout with git.
 Github URLs, for example, work.

 `module_name` must correspond to the `name` field of the plugin's `package.json` -- it is what is `require()`'d by Strider when loading your plugin.

+`name` is a pretty name for display on the plugin page, it's optional and falls back to the top-level key

 `type` must correspond to the `type` of the plugin, as defined in the `strider` section of the plugin's `package.json` file.